Segmenting proto-halos with vision transformers: Results

 While our models demonstrate strong performance when evaluated on the entire test simulation volume, it is essential to assess whether this accuracy persists at the level of individual proto-halos.
 In this work, we do not address the related but distinct problem of instance segmentation --- that is, the task of identifying and separating individual proto-halo regions.
 Instead, we assess the voxel-wise classification accuracy within specific halo structures drawn from the ground truth.

 To this end, we select six representative halos of different masses and, for each of them, we examine how well the models predict the corresponding proto-halo structures.
 The first four columns of table~\ref{tab:objects_errors} list the label assigned to each halo, the precise mass value, the number of simulation particles it contains, the Lagrangian radius (computed from the mass assuming a spherical proto-halo), and the maximum Lagrangian extent --- defined as the greatest distance from any proto-halo voxel to its center of mass.
 The top entry, labeled H1, corresponds to the most massive halo in the test box.
 The next two (H2 and H3) refer to individual group-sized halos, while the final three (H4, H5, and H6) represent galaxy-sized halos of progressively smaller mass, whose proto-halo regions become increasingly challenging to capture accurately given the fixed mass resolution of the simulation.
+The halos were selected at random from the test set, with the exception of H-1, which was deliberately included as the most massive halo in the box in order to illustrate model performance at the extreme high-mass end.